Shuffle/openapi-apps/docs/zoho_desk.md

 - Find the DepartmentId and ContactId
 ```

+## Find DepartmentId and ContactId
+DepartmentId and ContactId are required for e.g. creating tickets.
+To find these, our recommended way is as follows:

+1. Create a ticket in the UI of Zoho Desk manually
+2. In Shuffle, after authenticating, run the "List Tickets" action
+3. Find the ticket from step 1 within the returned JSON body (look for same subject/text)
+4. Find the "DepartmentId" and "ContactId" fields within this ticket.
+5. Save them as variables in the Workflow

 ## Set up auth
+**PS: For cloud, you can use Oauth2 directly.
+Click the "Auto Authenticate" button to not have to configure this for yourself.**

 Go to https://api-console.zoho.com/ and Login.

 ### 1. Set up client